-The main entrance is adorned with rich decorations by Pierre Meauzé, who made the two sculpted pillars, and by Anna Quuinquand, who made the two bas-reliefs in the same style as those of the Palais de Chaillot in 1937.
-Inside this dialogue between the decorative arts and architecture continues, notably in the Grand Lounge which is adorned with monumental tapestries by Roger Bezombes, executed in the Aubusson workshops and classed as historical monuments in 2003.
-The Résidence Lucien Paye’s heritage also includes paintings, hand marquetry-worked flooring made from three types of exotic wood: ebony, bilinga and padauk.
+The main entrance is adorned with decorations by Pierre Meauzé, who created the sculpted pillars, and Anna Quinquaud, who executed two bas-reliefs in the colonial style of those she created for the Palais de Chaillot in 1937.
+Inside, the grand salon is adorned with monumental tapestries by Roger Bezombes, executed in the Aubusson workshops and classified as Historic Monuments in 2003.
+The residence’s heritage also includes paintings, pavements and parquet flooring in marquetry.

 The building was designed by three architects: Albert Laprade, Jean Vernon and Bruno Philippe.
 These last two also later designed the maisons du Maroc et du Liban.
 Albert Laprade is one of the most important figures of the interwar period, the designer of the Prefecture of Paris and the Musée national de l’histoire de at Porte Dorée.
 He was also involved in the Maison de Cuba, built 20 years earlier at the Cité internationale.
 His work generally testifies to the classic influence of his training and the attraction of avant-garde architecture at this time.

-The Résidence Lucien Paye was restored after the annual work campaigns launched in 1991 and completed in 2000.
-The works allowed the house to be restored but also to increase its comfort.
+The Fondation Lucien Paye has 190 accommodations.
+It was partially refurbished after annual work campaigns launched in 1991, which were completed in 2000.
+The work has made the house more comfortable.

 Abdou Diouf, the prime minister then president of the Republic of Senegal from 1981 to 2001 and general secretary for the Organisation Internationale de la Francophonie (OIF) from 2002 to 2014, resided at the Fondation Lucien Paye during his studies at the Université de Paris and the Ecole nationale de la France d’Outre-Mer (ENFOM) at the end of the fifties.